oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Txn-Tokens need to be communicated between workloads that depend upon them to authorize the request.
 Such workloads will often present HTTP {{RFC2616}} interfaces for being invoked by other workloads.
 This section specifies the HTTP header the invoking workload MUST use to communicate the Txn-Token to the invoked workload, when the invoked workload presents an HTTP interface.
 Note that the standard HTTP `Authorization` header MUST NOT be used because that may be used by the workloads to communicate channel authorization.

 ## Txn-Token HTTP Header
 A workload that invokes another workload using HTTP and needs to present a Txn-Token to the invoked workload MUST use the HTTP Header `Txn-Token` to communicate the Txn-Token.
 The value of this header MUST be the JWT that represents the Txn-Token.
-The JWT value MUST be in the Base64 URL- and filename safe format as defined in Section 5 of {{RFC4648}}, which is used by JWTs.

 # Security Considerations {#Security}